Oregon Opportunity Grant

 Award Amount: $2,000.
-A fixed award amount of $2000 will be available for full-time, full-year attendance at any eligible Oregon-based postsecondary institution.
-Students' financial need must be at or above $2000 to be considered for an award.
-OSAC will disburse a portion of the award to the student’s school account at the start of each academic term (quarter or semester).
+For 2013-14. a fixed award amount of $2000 was available for full-time, full-year attendance at any eligible Oregon-based postsecondary institution.
+Students' financial need had to be at or above $2000 to be considered for an award.
+OSAC disburses a portion of the award to the student’s school account at the start of each academic term (quarter or semester).

-Use this estimator to determine your potential eligibility for an Opportunity Grant for the 2012-13 academic year.
+Use this estimator to determine your potential eligibility for an Opportunity Grant for the 2014-15 academic year.
 Grant amounts shown are estimates based on the information you provide in the estimator, not guaranteed awards.
-The estimator for 2013-14 will be available soon.

 - Be an Oregon resident and a U.S. citizen or eligible noncitizen.
-Members of Native American tribes with traditional ties to Oregon may be considered Oregon residents.
+Out-of-state students who are members of Native American tribes with traditional ties to Oregon may be considered Oregon residents.

 - Be an undergraduate student with no prior baccalaureate degrees.

 - Be enrolled at least half time (i.e., at least 6 credit-hours) at a participating Oregon-based postsecondary institution.

 - Have financial need, based on the difference between cost of attendance, federal aid, and financial resources of the student and student's family, if applicable.

 - Have no defaults on federal student loans and owe no refunds on federal student grants.

 Income Limit – Student/family adjusted gross income of $70,000.
 Only students with incomes at or below the limit are considered for the grant.

 Enrollment Status – In years with limited available funds students who are awarded grant funds but delay enrollment until later in the academic year may lose eligibility.
 Awards for students who are enrolled half-time in fall term may be limited to half-time amounts for all subsequent terms during the academic year.